quarkslab/qbindiff/doc/source/params.rst

 Removing thunk functions has the benefit of reducing the size of the binary, hence improving the efficiency and the accuracy.

-As a reverser you are usually interested in matching more interesting functions other than thunk functions, that's why you might want to enable the normalization pass.
+Reverse-engineers are usually interested in matching more interesting functions rather than thunk functions, that's why enabling the normalization pass might be beneficial.

-You can also set a custom normalization pass by subclassing :py:class:`QBinDiff <qbindiff.QBinDiff>` and overriding the method :py:meth:`~qbindiff.QBinDiff.normalize`
+A custom normalization pass can also be set by subclassing :py:class:`QBinDiff <qbindiff.QBinDiff>` and overriding the method :py:meth:`~qbindiff.QBinDiff.normalize`.

 ..  warning::
     In some cases, the normalization may lead to a bug with the BinExport backend.
 This is due to some specificities of BinExport protobuf file.
 This may be fixed in the future.